Home Calendar Departments Directory Gallery Documents History

 The Stoner Lake Association began in the 1960s as the Stone Lake Fish and Game Club to improve fishing in the Stoner Lakes.
 It was inactive in the 1970s and 1980s.
 It was reactivated in the 1990s to monitor water quality, improve fish habitat, and to host fishing and boating events.

-Charles Sarka (1879–1960) was an artists and Canada Lake resident for 50 years, who found inspiration in the surrounding mountains and changing natural scenery.
+Charles Sarka (1879–1960) was an artist and Canada Lake resident for 50 years, who found inspiration in the surrounding mountains and changing natural scenery.
 Every day from spring to fall he set out from his cottage on the north shore to make water color sketches of the views he enjoyed.
 He died in 1960.

 The Groshans family sold their park to Robert Lord and family.
 They changed the name to the Pine Lake Amusement Park and added a large campground.